111HuangYu/a-simple-web/README.md

-You can just run it directly in VSCode.
+This is a simple web related to learning.You can just run it directly in VSCode.